Slab Jack Piers

 The slab is then strategically raised and stabilized.

 No stabilization system is better than the engineering and manufacturing competence that went in the equipment and materials used or the integrity of the company and crew doing the actual piering.
 All Mid America components are engineer design and approved.
 Our hydraulic equipment is manufactured exclusively for us, to our specifications and is unequaled in the industry.
-Our piering system can be installed quickly and easily with little excavation and no heavy equipment and our results are guaranteed.
+Our foundation piering system can be installed quickly and easily with little excavation and no heavy equipment and our results are guaranteed.
+Check out our St. Louis service area to see if we do work in your community.